lcurtis0/Book-Search-Engine/README.md

 The goal of this app is to browse and record books to profile.

-This is so that to it easy to have a histor yof the books seen before and can beused for e commerce projects.
+This is so that to it easy to have a history of the books seen before and can be used for e-commerce projects. 📐✂🔎

-I learned that Grpahql is really easy tool to
+I learned that Grpahql along with Apollo is really easy tool to visualize and explain data that otherwise would be abstract and confusing.
+I also learned that Express routes can be used as middleware between the client and server folders.

 Table of Contents
 - [Description](#Decription)